 Thus begins the magical history of Prague, with great and small legends, among which the most famous is that of Rabbi Loew and his Golem, terrible monster of clay created to defend the Jews of Prague from persecution.
 Then there is the legend of the statues of the Charles Bridge and the Kampa Children, but it would give only an esoteric and partial impression of Prague.

-In addition to these legendary and magical stories (for those who believe), Prague offers much more solid reasons to visit it: it is a welcoming, safe, well preserved capital, with monuments rich in history and beauty, cultural events and a never ending nightlife.
+In addition to these legendary and magical stories (for those who believe), Prague offers many more solid reasons to visit it: it is a welcoming, safe, well-preserved capital, with monuments rich in history and beauty, cultural events and never-ending nightlife.
 Prague hotel prices are still affordable, as is the cost of living.

 WHAT TO SEE IN PRAGUE